attadje/MAGNIFIC/README.md

 # MAGNIFIC website

-Website for custumers and investors.
+Website for customers and investors.